top of page

 -

-Mental health help-seeking, coping, and treatment engagement, with emphasis on identifying barriers and maximizing behaviors most associated with well-being
+Young adults' mental healthcare behaviors in the digital age, with emphasis on identifying barriers and maximizing behaviors most associated with well-being

 -